Study Information Technology part-time

 Studies and organisational matters

-Ensuring everything runs smoothly
+So that everything runs smoothly

 When and where do the courses take place?
 What are the admission requirements?
 Is the degree programme accredited?
 We answer these and even more questions below.

-• The individual modules usually take place in the form of week-long blocks from Saturday to Saturday from 08.15 am to approx. 17.15 pm in classroom presence form.
+The individual modules usually take place in the form of week-long blocks from Saturday to Saturday from 8:15 am to approx. 17:15 pm in classroom presence form.
 Sunday is lecture-free.
 The dates are announced well in advance, which makes it easier for you to plan.
 The degree programme is part-time and can be easily combined with a full-time job and private commitments.

 The courses take place on the campus of the OTH Regensburg.
 The entire infrastructure of the university is available to you during your studies (IT equipment, library, student house, cafeteria, university sports etc.).
 You are enrolled as a regular student.